zosmac/graphviz_swift/README.md

 *GraphvizSwift* is a [macOS](https://www.apple.com/os/macos/) application that reads [Graphviz](https://graphviz.org) [DOT Language](https://graphviz.org/doc/info/lang.html) files for display.
 DOT defines the nodes and edges of a network graph, which Graphviz interprets to draw a network graph diagram.
 On macOS, Graphviz can use [Quartz](https://developer.apple.com/documentation/quartz) to render the diagrams into the following image formats: BMP, GIF, JPEG, PDF, PNG, SVG, and TIFF.

 Note that DOT language files by convention have the `.gv` extension.
-The `.dot` extension
+The `.dot` extension is registered for Microsoft DOcument Template files (Universal Type Identifier com.microsoft.word.dot).

 ## First Steps